yalue/cuda_scheduling_examiner_mirror/README.md

 This project was intended to provide a tool for examining block-level scheduling behavior and coscheduling performance on CUDA devices.
 The tool is capable of running any benchmark which can be self-contained in a shared library file exporting specific functions.
+Currently, this tool only runs under Linux, and is unlikely to support other systems in the future.

 Compilation